As WHO warns against vaccine nationalism, what it really is

 If countries with a large number of cases lag in obtaining the vaccine and other medicines, the disease will continue to disrupt globally.

-It will effect the supply chains and therefore economies around the world.
+It will affect the supply chains and therefore economies around the world.

 Is it new?